AroenvR/nestjs-demo/README.md

 │   ├── guards/         # Guards to enforce authorization and endpoint protection.
 │   ├── interceptors/   # Interceptors for transforming data or handling response customization.
 │   ├── middleware/     # Middleware for request processing (logging, timing, etc.).
-│   ├── modules/        # Modules handle Denpendency Injection and expose their respective Controllers.
+│   └── modules/        # Modules handle Denpendency Injection and expose their respective Controllers.
-│   └── strategies/     # Passport strategies for encapsulating user authentication.
 │
-├── external/           # External integrations and adapters for third-party services or API's.
+├── infrastructure/     # Provides technical capabilities to support application and domain layers.
+│   ├── configuration/  # Manages application configuration and environment variables.
-│   ├── api_adapter/    # Adapters for external APIs, such as OpenAI or other third-party services.
+│   ├── database/       # Responsible for the application's database access.
-│   └── events/         # Event handlers for external SSE's or notifications.
+│   ├── logging/        # The application's logging mechanisms.
+│   └── AppModule       # The application's primary module, and IOC container.
 │
 └── main.ts             # The application's entry point where the NestJS app is bootstrapped.
 ```